-Ok so it’s not something you can buy (although some supermarkets do sell pre-cut veg!) but it’s the easiest and healthiest snack for little people, especially as they can grab some and run back to the party games!
-Carrots, peppers, cucumber, celery, cherry tomatoes – you name it, you can cut it into bite-sized chunks and serve up with shop-bought vegan hummus (always check the label as some contain milk and egg!) or egg-free mayo.
+This must be the easiest and healthiest snack for little people, especially as they can grab some and run back to the party games!
+Carrots, peppers, cucumber, celery, cherry tomatoes – you name it, you can cut it into bite-sized chunks and serve up with shop-bought or homemade vegan hummus.

-Find them (Worldwide): All major supermarkets stock hummus (again, just check labels beforehand)
+Find them (Worldwide): All major supermarkets stock various flavours of hummus (just check labels beforehand)

 4. Linda McCartney’s Vegetarian Cocktail Sausages / Vegetarian Beef Wellington Bites